Course Title: Coordinate complex case requirements

 Name and Contact Details of All Other Relevant Staff

 Regardless of the mode of delivery, represent a guide to the relative teaching time and student effort required to successfully achieve a particular competency/module.
 This may include not only scheduled classes or workplace visits but also the amount of effort required to undertake, evaluate and complete all assessment requirements, including any non-classroom activities.

 Pre-requisites and Co-requisites

-This unit describes the skills and knowledge you will need in order to coordinate multiple service requirements for clients with complex needs within a case management framework.
+This course describes the skills and knowledge you will need in order to coordinate multiple service requirements for clients with complex needs within a case management framework.